stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.9.0.6] EpicKnarvik97 fork

+- Makes containers no longer open when used as buttons
+- Validates and updates stargate buttons when the plugin is loaded or reloaded

 #### \[Version 0.9.0.5] EpicKnarvik97 fork

 - Adds an option to stargate functionality to disable all teleportation of creatures